wp-plugins/wripl/readme.txt

 8. Plugin configuration.

 == Changelog ==

+= 1.4.0 =
+* No longer require your readers to sign in!
+* Instant personalised recommendations based on individual behaviour.
+* Responsive slider now slides up for a better mobile experience.

 = 1.3.12 =
 * Option to include images in the widget & configure sizes.